 Squirrels will also have more than one cache, so they do a lot of traveling during the day.
-Mothers will also have to make frequent trips back to the nest to nurse their pups, so they, too, will sleep more during this time.
+Mothers will also have to make frequent trips back to the nest to nurse their pups, so they will sleep more during this time.

-A pet for many, ferrets spend approximately 60% of their day sleeping.
-In a 24 hour period, they will sleep for around 14 hours.
-They will sleep for 5-6 hours then have an “awake” period where they relieve themselves, play and eat.
-This is typically an hour or 2.
+A pet for many, ferrets spends approximately 60% of their day sleeping.
+In one day, they will sleep for around 14 hours.
+They will sleep for 5-6 hours, then have an “awake” period where they relieve themselves, play and eat.
+This is typically an hour or two.

-Ferrets are crepuscular, most active at sunrise and sunset.
-Ferrets require a lot of sleep because they are very active, alert animals.
-A playing Ferret can be difficult to track because they move so quickly, climbing up furniture and running through toy tunnels.
+Ferrets are crepuscular and most active at sunrise and sunset.
+Ferrets require a lot of sleep because they are very busy, alert animals.
+A playing Ferret can be challenging to track because they move so quickly, climbing up furniture and running through toy tunnels.

 Bottlenose dolphins are commonly spotted off the shores of North America.
 Their sleeping pattern is unique.
-Dolphins are able to put half of their brain to sleep, while the other half remains active.
-This means a dolphin can rest while still reacting to their environment and moving to the surface to breathe.
+Dolphins can put half of their brain to sleep while the other half remains active.
+This means dolphins can rest while still reacting to their environment and moving to the surface to breathe.

 Male dolphins travel in pairs.
 When they nap, they swim side by side.
 Females and calves travel in pods of several individuals.
 Calves will sleep while swimming in the wake of their mother as this means they expend less energy.

-Dolphins will switch off one half of their brain for around 2 hours, then switch to rest the opposite side.
-Most of this sleeping is done at night, with bottlenose dolphins sleeping approximately 10 hours in a 24 hour period.
+Dolphins will switch off one-half of their brain for around 2 hours, then switch to rest on the opposite side.
+Most of this sleeping is done at night, with bottlenose dolphins sleeping approximately 10 hours every day.

 What Happens If An Animal Doesn’t Get Enough Sleep?

 According to scientific observations, some animals, such as bees, do not need to catch up on missed sleep.
-This means a bee will not sleep longer if sleep was missed earlier in the day, but they may sleep deeper, although this is almost impossible to measure.
+This means a bee will not sleep longer if rest is missed earlier in the day, but it may sleep deeper, although this is almost impossible to measure.

-Most animals, however, do suffer obvious side effects from a lack of sleep.
-The first sign of poor sleep in animals is a lack of energy coupled with frequent yawning.
+Most animals, however, do suffer apparent side effects from a lack of sleep.
+The first sign of poor sleep in animals is a lack of energy and frequent yawning.
 Sleep allows the body to rest.
-A lack of sleep means the body has not had adequate time to recoup the energy stores and rest the muscles.
+A lack of sleep means the body has not had adequate time to recoup the energy stores and relax the muscles.

-The level of this protein increases the if an animal does not get enough sleep.
-C-reactive protein can cause an increase in inflammation, damaging the blood vessels of the heart.
+The level of this protein increases if an animal does not get enough sleep.
+C-reactive protein can cause an increase in inflammation, damaging the heart’s blood vessels.

 Causes of Insomnia In Animals

 Stress is another key cause of insomnia.
 Animals, especially wild animals, do not cope well with stress.
-As the hormone cortisol increases, an animal will find difficulty in maintaining its normal sleeping pattern.
+As the hormone cortisol increases, an animal will find difficulty maintaining its regular sleeping pattern.

 Insomnia can also be a genetic disorder.
 A study conducted in 2009 conclusively proved that sleep could be genetic.
 They took a group of fruit flies that demonstrated reduced sleep and bred them over 60 generations.
 These subsequent generations slept approximately 60 minutes per day compared with the 800 minutes expected of their species.

 These flies that showed difficulty sleeping and maintaining balance were shorter-lived than the original generation.
-They were also hyperresponsive to their environment and showed increased levels of cholesterol and free fatty acids.
+They were also hyperresponsive to their environment and showed increased cholesterol and free fatty acids.

 This study showed that insomnia could be a genetic condition and that animals can pass on their insomnia to future generations.
 This can gradually weaken the health of the species as future generations live shorter lives and are generally poorer in health and cognitive ability.